ATLTVHEAD/Atltvhead-Gesture-Recognition-Bracer/README.md

 # Model Building and Selection:
 As said in the TLDR, the ModelPipeline.py script, found in the Python_Scripts folder, will import all finalized data from the finalized CSVs, create 2 different models an LSTM and CNN, compare the models' performances, and save all models.
 Note the LSTM will not have a size optimized tflite model.

-For which model to use, I looked towards my predecessors works.
+For which model to use, I looked towards my predecessors' works.
 They used Scikit-learn's SDG Classifier, a CNN, and an LSTM.
-Since I want to eventually deploy on the esp32 with TinyML, I scikit learn is out.
-2D CNN's and LSTM's are both valid options for deployment, so Lets define the two models.
+Since I want to eventually deploy on the esp32 with TinyML, I Scikit learn is out.
+2D CNN's and LSTM's are both valid options for deployment, so let's define the two models.

 **CNN**
 I made a 10 layer CNN.
 The first layer being a 2D convolution layer, going into a maxpool, dropout, another 2D convolution, another maxpool, another dropout, a flattening, a dense, a final dropout, and a dense output layer for the 4 gestures.

 After tuning hyperparameters, I ended up with a batch size of 192, 300 steps per epoch, and 20 epochs.
-I optimized with an adam optimizer and used sparse categorical corssentropy for my loss, having accuracy as the metric to measure.
+I optimized with an adam optimizer and used sparse categorical cross-entropy for my loss, having accuracy as the metric to measure.

 **LSTM**
-Using Tensorflow I made a senquencial LTSM model with 22 bidirectional layers and a dense output layer classifying to my 4 gestures.
+Using Tensorflow I made a sequential LTSM model with 22 bidirectional layers and a dense output layer classifying to my 4 gestures.

 After tuning hyperparameters, I ended up with a batch size of 64, 200 steps per epoch, and 20 epochs.
-I optimized with an adam optimizer and used sparse categorical corssentropy for my loss, having accuracy as the metric to measure.
+I optimized with an adam optimizer and used sparse categorical cross-entropy for my loss, having accuracy as the metric to measure.

 **Model Selection**
 Both the CNN and LSTM perfectly predicted the gestures of the training set.
 The LSTM with a loss of 0.04 and the CNN with a loss of 0.007 during the test.

-Next I looked at the Training Validation loss per epoch of training.
-From the look of it, the CNN with batch size of 192 is pretty close to being fit correctly.
+Next, I looked at the Training Validation loss per epoch of training.
+From the look of it, the CNN with a batch size of 192 is pretty close to being fit correctly.
 The CNN batch size of 64 and the LSTM both seem a little overfit.
 ![Training Validation Loss](/Jypter_Scripts/images/Model_Losses.png)

 So I chose to proceed with the CNN model, trained with a batch size of 192.
 I saved the model, as well as saved a tflite version of the model optimized for size.